 - Simon, second-generation Vietnamese-Australian

-Managing work and study expectations can be tricky and may impact you in different ways.
+Managing work and study expectations can be tricky and may impact you in many different ways.
 It can be hard to know what to do, who to talk to, and where to get help.

 Get support